First make sure Porter is installed. Please see the installation instructions for more info.

 porter install when we were in the same directory as a porter bundle, we

-didn’t specify a bundle instance name to create, so Porter defaulted the
+didn’t specify an installation name to create, so Porter defaulted the

 porter install demo --tag getporter/porter-hello:v0.1.0